 - Spoon with laddle into soup bowls and add shredded roasted chicken.

-- Add 2-3 broken Corn Tortilla chips to top after and just before eating along with a sprinkle of fresh cilantro.
+- Add 2-3 broken Corn Tortilla chips to top just before eating along with a sprinkle of fresh cilantro.